gpsuscodewith/katas/library/portal-working-with-resource-groups/README.md

 1. **Global search bar** --> Search for and select 'Resource group' from the 'Marketplace' section.
 2. 'Create a resource group' blade --> Enter the following values:
    - Resource group : {{resourceGroupName}}
-3. Select 'Review + create'.
+3. 'Create a resource group' --> Select 'Review + create'.
-4. Select 'Create'.
+4. 'Create a resource group' --> Select 'Create'.

 ### Delete a Resource group